 You will need to provide a saliva sample for DNA analysis.
 A saliva kit will be posted to you and returned by reply paid post.
 For more information, including an instructional video, click here.

 A small number of participants may also be asked to provide a blood sample at a local pathology service.
 The DNA from your saliva and blood samples will be used to investigate the role of genetics in disease.
 Collecting blood will also allow us to examine circulating hormones, vitamins and minerals.

-You will receive a tape measure to measure your waist and hips.
-This will then need to be recorded in your questionnaire.
+Participants were sent a tape measure to measure waist and hips.
+This can then need to be recorded in the questionnaire.
 View the instructional video here.